logimic/iqrfboard/documents/README.md

 # Getting Started with IQRFBB-10
 ![](files/images/iqrfboardSystem.png)

-IQRFBB-10 board is a node of IQRF network.
-In this tutorial we will demonstrate how to connect board into IQRF network and make any sensor or actuator from it.
+IQRFBB-10 development board helps you to design IOT devices for IQRF wireless network.
+Simply connect sensor or actuator you want to, join the board to IQRF network and device is ready.
-Then we will connect the device to IQRF gateway software and show you many examples how to read or send data from your software.
+If you are satisfied with such working device scale IQRFBB-10 layout to final product and your IOT product is done.

+In this tutorial we will show you:

+* How to prepare IQRF network.
+* How to connect IQRFBB-10 to the IQRF network as a node.
+* How to connect different sensors to the board.
+* How to communicate with the board from your software via IQRF gateway.

 ## Links
 * [IQRFBB-10 Presentation & Orders](http://logimic.com/iqrfboard)